 In The Secret Life of the Mind, Sigman’s ambition is to explain the mind so that we can understand ourselves and others more deeply.
 He shows how we form ideas during our first days of life, how we give shape to our fundamental decisions, how we dream and imagine, why we feel certain emotions, how the brain transforms and how who we are changes with it.
 Spanning biology, physics, mathematics, psychology, anthropology, linguistics, philosophy and medicine, as well as gastronomy, magic, music, chess, literature and art, The Secret Life of the Mind revolutionizes how neuroscience serves us in our lives, revealing how the infinity of neurons inside our brains manufacture how we perceive, reason, feel, dream and communicate.

-Whether it’s the long trek between high school classes or the exploration of self-identity in college, Anika Paulson’s escape is always music.
-A self-proclaimed nervous Minnesotan, music is the measure of her life’s tempo.
-There’s no doubt that whatever Paulson decides to do, she will use the power and metaphor of music to guide her future.
-After all, according to Paulson, whether it’s friendships or string theory, everything is music.
+Anika Paulson's escape is always music.
+A self-proclaimed nervous Minnesotan, music is the measure of her life's tempo.
+There's no doubt that whatever Paulson decides to do, she will use the power and metaphor of music to guide her future.
+After all, according to Paulson, whether it's friendships or string theory, everything is music.

 Lisa Genova wields her ability to tell a story and her knowledge of the human brain to talk about medical conditions like Alzheimer’s in warmly human terms.
 Her writing, often focusing on those who are misunderstood, explores the lives of people living with neurological diseases and disorders.
 A bestselling author, her work has been transformed into an Oscar-winning film, Still Alice, but the real triumph is Genova’s ability to help us empathize with a person’s journey we otherwise couldn’t even begin to understand.

 Her newest book, Inside the O’Briens, is about Huntington’s disease.